ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 - **Speed**: As there are no database queries to run, no templating and no processing whatsoever on every request, the content is served very fast
 - **Content Version Control**: In a static site, the content is typically stored in flat files and treated as any other component of the codebase
-- **Security**: Static sites keep it simple, since there's not much to mess up when there's only a web server serving plain HTML pages
+- **Security**: Static sites keep it simple since there's not much to mess up when there's only a web server serving plain HTML pages
-- **Ease-of-use**: The site generation process, that can be done from an environment that you control locally and not necessarily on the web server that will run the site which means that there is very little hassle to set up the server and maintain it
+- **Ease-of-use**: The site generation process can be done from an environment that you control locally and not necessarily on the web server that will run the site which means that there is very little hassle to set up the server and maintain it
 - **Scalability**: A static site is generally better prepared for unexpected traffic peaks, as serving static HTML pages consumes a very small amount of server resources

 Jekyll uses the [Liquid templates](https://shopify.github.io/liquid/) to process and render HTML.
 There are two important things to know about using Liquid.